wx-csy/MahjongAI/README.md

 # MahjongAI
-An AI for a simplified mahjong game
+An AI for a simplified mahjong game.

+For any information of game rule or game server, pls visit https://github.com/wormful/Mahjong.

+If you want to write a new AI from this one, pls read this:

+* Change the AI information in function 'int main', file 'main.cpp'.
+* Rewrite these functions in file 'algo.cpp'
+	* 'void ActionAfterPick(tile T)'
+	* 'void ActionAfterMPick(tile T, bool canchi)'